lino-framework/lino/docs/tutorials/lets/index.rst

 Summary
 =======

-In this tutorial you learned about **analysis**: why it is important to write a technical specification, how it should look like, how you translate it into Lino source code.
+In this tutorial you learned about the workflow of developing Lino applications.
+Why it is important to write a technical specification, how it should look like, how you translate it into Lino source code.

 You also started your own copy of the example application, you can run the development server and reproduce the screenshots on your machine.